Dr James Hellings

 Areas of interest

-- the Frankfurt School
+- the Frankfurt School of critical theory

 - alternative or resistant forms of popular culture